-For those of you who may not know, the “chemical imbalance” theory posits that depression and other mental “disorders” are caused by a not having enough of certain neurotransmitters, for example depression is most often attributed to lower levels of serotonin as most antidepressants are SSRI, selective serotonin reuptake inhibitors, which means they work to prevent the break down or reuptake of this neurotransmitter in your brain, thus keeping more of it between those synapsis.
+For those of you who may not know, the “chemical imbalance” theory posits that depression and other mental “disorders” are caused by a not having enough of certain neurotransmitters.
+For example depression is most often attributed to lower levels of serotonin as most antidepressants are SSRI, selective serotonin reuptake inhibitors.
+Their effect is to prevent the break down or reuptake of this neurotransmitter in your brain, thus keeping more of it between those synapsis.

 However, dozens of studies have been conducted to observe what happens when Serotonin levels are intentionally reduced.
 Again, IF the Chemical Imbalance Theory of Depression is correct, then decreasing Serotonin levels in healthy adults should cause Depression.
 But in a meta-analysis of at least 90 Depression Studies, researchers at the University of Amsterdam (H.G.
 Ruhe, N.S.
 Mason, and Aart H. Schene, 2007) found no evidence that lowering serotonin levels induces depression.

-What if I told you that this theory that has never been proven has set you and millions of others just like you up to believe that you do not have the ability to control how you feel and thus have turned millions of people into lifetime consumers of medications that have ultimately been demonstrated to do more harm than good?
+What if I told you that this theory that has never been proven has set you and millions of others just like you up to believe that you do not have the ability to control how you feel and thus have turned you into lifetime consumers of medications that have ultimately been demonstrated to do more harm than good?